-Capital receipts are generally categorised as those for which the disposal amount is in excess of £10,000, although some exceptions apply.
+Capital receipts are generally categorised as those for which the disposal relates to assets held in the balance sheet at the time of disposal.
 Receipts are appropriated to the Reserve from the General Fund Balance in the Movement in Reserves Statement.